reviewboard/reviewboard/docs/manual/extending/extensions/hooks/template-hook.rst

     inject onto a specific page.
 If this is not provided, the template will be rendered for all pages with the given hook point name.

+    There are :ref:`many pre-defined URL names <extension-url-names>` that might be useful to you.

 Template Hook Names
 ===================